 Trekking in Nepal during monsoon

-Nepal is such an amazing place for trekking and tour, you can trek in Nepal for the whole year.
-The best season for trekking and expedition however maybe spring and autumn.
+Nepal is a fantastic place for trekking and touring; you can trek in Nepal for the whole year.
+However, the best season for trekking and expedition may be spring and autumn.
 By Trekking in Nepal during the monsoon, you can get a different experience.
-Find out the quick facts on monsoon highlights in Nepal to make your trip amazing by discovering the best of nature and floral impressions.
+Find out the quick facts on monsoon highlights in Nepal to make your trip unforgettable by discovering the best of nature and floral impressions.

 Facts to know beforehand